Cheap Auto Insurance in Ohio for 2025 (Find Savings With These 10 Companies)

 Theft Claim | 11% | $6,500 |

-SR-22 is classified as high-risk coverage, and motorists in Ohio must maintain it for a minimum of three years.
+SR-22 is classified as high-risk coverage, and motorists in Ohio must maintain it for at least three years.

 Daniel Walker Licensed Insurance Agent